Apple says FBI gave it first vulnerability tip on April 14

-The Federal Bureau of Investigation told the company that the disclosure resulted from the so-called Vulnerability Equities Process for deciding what to do with information about security holes, Apple said.
+The FBI told the company that the disclosure resulted from the so-called Vulnerability Equities Process for deciding what to do with information about security holes, Apple said.

-The process, which has been in place since 2010 and was revamped in 2014, is meant to balance law enforcement and U.S. intelligence desires to hack into devices with the need to warn manufacturers so they can patch holes before criminals and other hackers take advantage of them.
+The process, which has been in place in its current form since 2014, is meant to balance law enforcement and U.S. intelligence desires to hack into devices with the need to warn manufacturers so that they can patch holes before criminals and other hackers take advantage of them.

 The vulnerability that was disclosed to Apple involved older versions of the iPhone and the Mac, Apple said.